amitshekhariitbhu/android-interview-questions/README.md

 * What is Chrome Custom Tabs?
 How to display web content in your app?
 [MindOrks](https://blog.mindorks.com/android-browser-lets-launch-chrome-custom-tabs-with-kotlin)

+* How to solve cyclic dependencies ?
+- Cyclic dependencies will cause stack overflow error and it is happened because class try to initiate each dependency in its constructor.
+To solve this we can make a setter where we can inject the dependency or you can just inject it directly to the constructor.

+* Explain about dependency injection ?

+* What is the usage of `Publish Subject` and what problem solved by using those ?

 ### Found this project useful :heart: